 |S3||12||An average of 24 units (S1+S2+S3) is equal to or greater than Q, and not more than 2 units are less than Q-15% and no unit is less than Q-25%|

 Interview questions for quality control analyst for experienced

 Question 15- Why KBr used in IR?

 Answer- 1.
-KBr is inactive substance in IR range
+KBr is an inactive substance in IR range

 2. KBr dipole moment is zero.

-Question 16- Why water not used in IR spectroscopy?
+Question 16- Why is water not used in IR spectroscopy?

-2. In IR region water shows two strong peaks
+2. In the IR region water shows two strong peaks

-Answer- The principle of Karl Fischer is “The titrimetric determination of water is based on an quantitative reaction of water with anhydrous Sulphur dioxide and iodine in the presence of suitable base.”
+Answer- The principle of Karl Fischer is “The titrimetric determination of water is based on a quantitative reaction of water with anhydrous Sulphur dioxide and iodine in the presence of a suitable base.”